chike0905/sd-jwt-ts/README.md

 ## Notes
 - Temporary
-  - sapports only `ES256` for a sgining algorithm.
+  - supports only `ES256` for a signing algorithm.
-  - sapports only `sha-256` for a hash algorithm for sd_digest.
+  - supports only `sha-256` for a hash algorithm for sd_digest.
   - length of salt is 256 bits
 - ToDo
-  - If a structured payload includes array, this implementation does not work correctly.
+  - If a structured payload includes an array, this implementation does not work correctly.
   - Enable JWT Registered Claims

 ## License